pollen-robotics/reachy2-docs/content/dashboard/introduction/introduction.md

 ---
-title: "What is the dashboard?"
+title: "Introduction"
-description: ""
+description: "What is the dashboard?"
-lead: ""
+lead: "What is the dashboard?"
 date: 2023-07-25T16:34:27+02:00
 lastmod: 2023-07-25T16:34:27+02:00
 draft: false